DaniCastr0/NetworkChat/README.md

 This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

-This project isabout a networking chat using wxWidget and sockets.
-The main obejctive is to provide the user an GUI interface for chating with someoneelse in the same network.
-Future develpments will extend it to be used with clients in different networks.
+This project is about a chat using wxWidget and sockets.
+The main obejctive is to provide to the user an GUI interface for chating with someoneelse in the same network.
+Future developments will extend it to be used with clients in different networks.

 ## Dependencies for Running Locally